Kunstbanause/Last64/last64_bloom/TASKS.md

 - [x] Fix github auth
 - [x] Fix: Boss now correctly only spawns once.
 - Spiral Weapon upgrades break old projectiles, stay in place detached from player

+- Cache problem:
+[unusual] RSP reading from DMEM address 0x230 which contains a value which is not cache coherent
+        Current RSP PC: 0xc70
+        The value read was previously written by RSP DMA from RDRAM address 0x002358f0 RSP DMA started at RSP PC: 0x03c
+        The relative CPU cacheline was dirty (missing cache writeback?)